-That's a little bit about how YouTube makes money!
+And that’s a little bit about how the video platform giant makes money!